gbenalcazar/gbenalcazar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Mineral and Energy Economy Research Institute of the Polish Academy of Sciences</a>
+subtitle: <b>Mineral and Energy Economy Research Institute of the Polish Academy of Sciences</b>

 profile:
   align: right